 How to select funnel steps correctly when setting up attribution

 If you want to optimize advertising costs and increase ROAS, consider and correctly evaluate the contribution of each channel in the chain before selling.
 The tools of standard Google Analytics aren't enough here because half of the attribution models available in the service give all the value from the transaction to any channel in the chain.
-And the second half of the models estimates the channel according to a conditional rule, not on real merits.
+And the second half of the models estimates the channel according to a conditional rule, not on real metrics.

 Learn more about the pros and cons of all models in the article Google Analytics Attribution Models: Detailed Review and Comparison.